-The Gambling Support BC is administered by the Community Supports Division within the Gaming Policy and Enforcement Branch of the Ministry of Attorney General.
+The Gambling Support BC is administered by the Community Supports Division within the Gaming Policy and Enforcement Branch of the Ministry of Public Safety and Solicitor General.

 Our mandate is to develop and offer innovative health promotion, prevention strategies and support services to assist B.C. residents make the best decisions regarding gambling.
 The program takes a gambling neutral position, recognizing that gambling is an individual choice and is best made with full knowledge of the facts, myths and risks associated with gambling products.